 It's true that as a nation, we have not been able to fully realize our ideal national vision, and that we have often deeply violated it.
 Yet that positive vision has remained the source of social change activists' cutting-edge work and success throughout our history.
 Our own goal of a new and better society itself grows directly out of this American vision.

 Using the words, phrases, images or metaphors that convey the best American values is the most effective way to create real common ground.
 This is a vital step to take at the beginning of our messages, the 'big idea' part, before we start explaining the specifics of our policy proposals.
-A good example of this today is the way that gay rights are now being reframed as civil rights.
+A good example of this today is the way that gay rights have been reframed as civil rights and equality.
 This is exactly the kind of thing I mean by the phrase 'speaking American.'

 This dream includes the feeling that we are the 'can do' people, who can turn on a dime to do the impossible better than anyone else.
 As individuals, when the playing field is level, we have hope that we can better our situation in life by our own efforts because we believe in a piece of our story the MP has labelled Free to Succeed.
 (More detail on these story elements can be found in Some American Story Elements That Evoke Core Values and Some American Metaphor Categories).

 As a people, we hate failure.
 We like to succeed, individually and as a nation.
 (A set of four other American story elements frequently used in politics can be found in the writings of Robert Reich: 'mob at the gates, rot at the top, the triumphant individual, and the benevolent community.'
 See the American Studies section of the Selected Sources and Links for bibliography.)